Stewart Ogilby, Sr.

 I received a phone call from Bob Turley (formerly a pitcher for the N.Y.
 Yankees) of A. L. Williams & Associates.
 He offered me a regional V.P. position.
 I was already making as much money as I needed and had a responsibility to persons I had recruited and trained since getting my own license.
 I thanked Bob for the offer but declined the job.
 However, I referred to him one of my trained agents, a particularly ambitious fellow, who accepted the position.

-It is not only agents for the life insurance companies who, for years since my book, have continued to push the sale of cash-value policies.
-Today many "fiduciaries" and registered advisers continue to sell trillions of dollars of Universal Life Insurance, a high-commission cash-value product, as well as traditional "whole life savings plans".
+It would be nice to think that the industry's actions with the public improved with the change from the companies' agency marketing structure to today's independent agents.
+Quite the contrary.
+It is not only agents for the life insurance companies who continue to push the sale of cash-value policies.
+Many "fiduciaries" and registered advisers sell trillions of dollars of Universal Life Insurance, a high-commission cash-value product, as well as traditional "whole life savings plans".

 I gave public seminars twice a week (Tuesday evenings and Saturday mornings) that persons interested in their own family's finances and/or in a worthwhile personal career were welcome to attend.
 Those who decided to join us were given help in the licensing procedure and assigned to one of my general agents when completing seminar attendance.
 We became one of the largest personal lines insurance agencies in the country.